cburj/kakoi/README.md

 ![Kakoi Logo](kakoi_logo.png)

 Kakoi is an open-source enclosure for the Rainkeebs Yasui 40% ortholinear keyboard.
-This project was designed to allow for a simple & cheap acrylic case to be fabricated and result in minmal waste.
+This project was designed to allow for a simple & cheap acrylic case to be fabricated which results in minmal waste.

 Key Dimensions:
 - yasui: 190x76mm